 Design: The colors and fonts on the optin form match the site’s branding.
 The green CTA button is highly visible, in contrast to the grey No button.

-You can enable Exit-Intent® by going to the Display Rules section of the OptinMonster campaign builder.
-Navigate to When should the campaign appear?
-Click the toggle to enable this display rule.
+You can enable Exit-Intent® by going to the Display Rules » If… section of the OptinMonster campaign builder.
+Change the first box to exit detected then choose the sensitivity.

-To target your campaigns by scroll percentage, go to Display Rules » When should the campaign appear?
-Choose a scroll percentage.
-While the default is 50%, you can make it even higher if you want to be sure your visitors are truly engaged!
+To target your campaigns by scroll percentage, go to Display Rules » If… and set the first box to distance scrolled and choose a scroll percentage.
+While the default is 15%, you can make it even higher if you want to be sure your visitors are truly engaged!

 10. Social Media Examiner Split Tested Popup Design